-CALMS is an acronym standing for Culture-Automation-Lean-Measurement-Sharing and is a foundational model for DevOps.
-CALMS is a useful starting point for understanding De
+CALMS is an acronym for Culture-Automation-Lean-Measurement-Sharing and is a foundational model for DevOps.
+CALMS is a useful starting point to understand DevOps.

 John Willis and Damon Edwards coined the acronym CAMS in 2010 which was later expanded to CALMS by Jez Humble.

 Let’s take a look at these in turn.